jsalojar/PiNSiR/README.md

  zero, because the code assumes zero diversity in all non-reported positions.

-2. A VCF file with SNP annotations from SnpEff, use this to get a text file with coordinates for deleterious poisitions.
+2. A VCF file with SNP annotations from SnpEff, use this to get a text file with coordinates for deleterious positions.

--Filter the VCF file to include only variant positions.
-You need to remobve the indels, because ANGSD doesn't support them.
-You also need to remove deletions characters "*" from the vcf for the same reason (it's not pretty but I eventually ended up removing them with sed).
+-Filter the VCF file to include only variant positions and remove the indels, because ANGSD doesn't support them.
+For the same reason you also need to remove deletion characters "*" (it's not pretty but I eventually ended up removing them with sed).
 -Run SnpEff to get the SNP impact predictions.
 -Get the positions with high or moderate impact, you only need the coordinates: